janko/janko.io/_posts/2015-07-22-css-preprocessing-drama.md

 ## When to Use PostCSS?

-Even though you can do **anything** with PostCSS, even re-implement Sass, I think it's best to use it sparingly—mostly for vendor prefixing, fallbacks and hacks, something that should eventually work in browsers without extra effort, but currently isn't.
+Even though you can do **anything** with PostCSS, even [re-implement Sass][precss], I think it's best to use it sparingly—mostly for vendor prefixing, fallbacks and hacks, something that should eventually work in browsers without extra effort, but currently isn't.

 There are some plugins I would **not** recommend using, especially the ones which: